Unboxing LLMs > loading...

 dtype: float16

-output_path: ./models/llama2-7b-merged
+output_path: ./models/llama2-7b-merged-ties

-– Their relative weights (60% code, 40% science)
+• Their relative importance (60% code, 40% science).

 Executing the Merge

-mergekit-yaml merge merge_config.yaml
+mergekit-yaml merge_config.yaml ./models/llama2-7b-merged-ties

-4. Save the resulting merged model
+4. Write the resulting merged model weights to the output path.

-mergekit-yaml merge merge_config.yaml --lazy-unpickle --low-cpu
+mergekit-yaml merge_config.yaml ./models/llama2-7b-merged-ties --lazy-unpickle --low-cpu-memory

 Testing the Merged Model